Pizza Pasta Salad

 Rotini, bowties, and fusilli are the best choices because they hold the dressing well.
 Short, textured shapes help coat every bite evenly.

 Yes.
-Fresh chopped bell peppers work perfectly and add extra crunch.
+Freshly chopped bell peppers work perfectly and add extra crunch.
 Jarred roasted peppers give a softer, sweeter flavor, so both options work depending on what you prefer.

 You May Also Like